 The Faculty of Health will use these donations to leverage provincial matching programs.
 For every $5,000 disbursement by this fund, the Ontario government will contribute $10,000 towards a $15,000 OGS scholarship to support our bright and innovative graduate students.

-The UW Well-Fit Program at the Centre for Community, Clinical and Applied Research Excellence (CCCARE) integrates physical activity into cancer recovery.
+The Centre for Community, Clinical and Applied Research Excellence (CCCARE) integrates physical activity into cancer recovery.
 Cancer patients undergoing treatment often experience unpleasant and negative side effects such as fatigue, weakness, nausea, psychological distress, weight gain/loss, and depression.

 Evidence has shown that monitored physical activity will minimize negative impacts on patients and improve their quality of life.
 In partnership with physicians at Grand River Regional Cancer Centre, exercise specialists from UWaterloo assess and guide patients through a group physical activity program that has significant positive effects on well-being, energy level, and mental health.